No-no77/nono-weiss/_scrapbook/Danganronpa Themed TTRPG Game.md

 Reassurance is the ability to comfort and encourage others, providing emotional support and easing their anxieties or fears.
 In Deceive RGP, a character with strong reassurance skills would be able to build relationships with other characters and gain their trust, making it more likely that they will cooperate and provide valuable information.

-#### Courage

-Courage is the ability to confront fear, danger, or uncertainty and to take action in spite of the potential risks or consequences.
-In Deceive RGP, a character with high levels of courage would be able to face dangerous situations head-on and to make difficult decisions even in the face of uncertainty or ambiguity.

 #### Self-Control

 Self control is the ability to regulate one's thoughts, emotions, and behaviors in order to achieve long-term goals or to maintain composure in stressful or challenging situations.
 In Deceive RGP, a character with high levels of self control would be able to maintain a clear and focused mind even in the midst of chaos or danger, enabling them to make rational and effective decisions.

-#### Morale

-Morale is a measure of a character's mental and emotional resilience in the face of adversity.
-In Deceive RGP, a character's morale may be affected by a variety of factors, such as the difficulty of the challenges they face, the level of danger and uncertainty in their environment, and the quality of their relationships with other characters.

 #### Despair Absorption